 Some people in Christian ministry imagine they need to force everyone to hear their message.

 They feel compelled to compel people, whether those people want what the message or not.
 They shove things down people’s throats.

 But in this verse we see that God offers himself gently.
 He gently offers himself to people who actually want him.

-multitudes have the right to know the riches of the mystery of Christ – riches in which we believe that the whole of humanity can find, in unsuspected fullness, everything that it is gropingly searching for concerning God, man and his destiny, life and death, and truth (see Note 1)
+multitudes have the right to know the riches of the mystery of Christ – riches in which we believe that the whole of humanity can find, in unsuspected fullness, everything that it is gropingly searching for concerning God, man and his destiny, life and death, and truth.

 Jeremiah 2:13.
 “For my people have committed two evils: they have forsaken me, the spring of living waters, and cut out cisterns for themselves: broken cisterns that can’t hold water.

-Psalm 49:8.
-The ransom for a life is costly, no payment is ever enough.
-(NIV 1984 translation)
+People cannot be redeemed with money.
+The ransom for a life is costly.
+No payment is ever enough.
+Read more »

 Yet lots of people try to “buy” that eternal salvation with their own money, the “money” of their own good deeds, their own religious practices, their own sense of moral living.

 But the eternal salvation that God offers us is so costly that it’s free.
 It’s free for the taking.
 We “buy” it by accepting it.

 Have you “bought” that eternal salvation?
 Have you accepted the free gift the LORD God is offering you?